leandroadonis86/VB6-DirectX-Parser/README.md

 All coded by Leandro Silva 25/10/2021
-Importer for directx (may need improve for your needs) for VB6 ver.8176 Essencial para criar objectos 3D ou definir colisões por Mesh
+Importer for directx (may need improve for your needs) for VB6 ver.8176 Essential for 3D objects and collusions with Mesh, VB6 ver.8176 Essencial para criar objectos 3D ou definir colisões por Mesh

 ```